volkyeth/Memetics-Research/source/content/resources.md

 - [The Meme Machine - Wikipedia](https://en.wikipedia.org/wiki/The_Meme_Machine)|
 - [Switch - Heath Brothers Heath Brothers](https://heathbrothers.com/books/switch/)
 - [Atomic Habits: Tiny Changes, Remarkable Results by James Clear](https://jamesclear.com/atomic-habits)
+- how to win an information war peter pomerantsev
+- code depended how ai is changing our lives
+- the identity trap mounk
+- what we owe the future
+- anaximander and the nature of science rovelli
+- inheritance the evolutionary origins of the modern world
+-
 ##### talks
 - [What Darwin won't tell you about evolution - with Jonathan Pettitt - YouTube](https://www.youtube.com/watch?v=7dzoGb-jcW4)
 - [Susan Blackmore: Genes, Memes and Temes](https://iai.tv/video/genes-memes-and-temes